Federal Student Loans vs. Private Student Loans

 Are you beginning the process of figuring out how you're going to pay for college?
 Financial aid is great – it'll help you achieve your education dreams, but it's a complex process with a growing variety of student loan options from which to choose.
 Assuming you've explored all opportunities for scholarships and grants, your next option is to research student loans.
 These come in two general categories: federal student loans and private student loans.

 The first place any prospective student should start is with federal student loans.
-Federal student loans are backed by the U.S. government and are available directly through your school or through banks and student loan lenders via the Federal Family Education Loan Program (FFELP).
+Federal student loans are issued by the U.S. government through the Federal Direct Loan Program.
 These loans typically have lower interest rates, multiple repayment options, longer repayment periods, and much easier credit requirements than private loans.
 In order to receive a federal student loan, you must complete and submit the FAFSA, the Free Application for Federal Student Aid.
 For assistance with this form, visit FAFSAonline.com.

 Federal student loans come in a variety of forms, from need-based aid to loans targeted to parents: